layoutBox/FlexLayout/README.md

 Note, `alignContent` has no effect when the flexbox has only a single line.

+NEW: The align-content property aligns a flex container’s lines within the flex container when there is extra space in the cross-axis (similar to how justify-content aligns individual items within the main-axis)

 |                     	| direction(.column) | direction(.row) |
 |---------------------	|:------------------:|:---------------:|
 | **start** (default) 	| <img src="docs/images/flexlayout-alignItems-column-flexStart.png" width="140"/>| <img src="docs/images/flexlayout-alignItems-row-flexStart.png" width="160"/>|